opennetworkinglab/aether-docs/developer/aiab.rst

 destroying the Kubernetes cluster.

 * Clean up the 4G SD-CORE: *make reset-test*
+* Reset the 4G UE / eNB in order to re-run the 4G test: *make reset-ue*
 * Clean up the 5G SD-CORE: *make reset-5g-test*
 * Clean up the ROC: *make roc-clean*